 Feet are one of the hardest working parts of our body, but they are also one of the most neglected.
 During Foot Health Month we want to remind people about the importance of getting to know their feet, and not to ignore any foot pain they may experience.

 Foot care is important through all stages of life.
 For children, it is necessary to take extra care with foot health to avoid problems and deformities in later life, and as we get older, everyday wear and tear can take its toil on our feet.

-Walking through pain or ignoring problems can over time cause damage to the feet and lower limbs.
-So if your feet hurt, or you notice anything unusual about them, visit a registered podiatrist, who can diagnose causes of pain and provide appropriate treatment.
+Walking through pain or ignoring problems, can cause damage to the feet and lower limbs overtime.
+If your feet hurt, or you notice anything unusual about them, visit a registered podiatrist, who can diagnose the causes of your pain and provide appropriate treatment.

 I see the difference podiatrists make to lives everyday, be part of that difference.